olubunmmy/Virtual-Cybersecurity-Lab/README.md

 ---

-### 7. Documentation and Reporting

-Throughout the setup of the cybersecurity lab, thorough documentation was maintained to ensure clarity, consistency, and future reference.
-Notes, screenshots, and sample reports were created at each stage of the process, capturing tool installation, configurations, and analysis outcomes.

-A summary was also prepared to reflect key lessons learned, highlight technical challenges, and outline the skills acquired.
-All steps were documented in a structured format and organized using **GitHub** as the central platform for version control and presentation.

-This documentation supports both personal development and portfolio readiness, demonstrating practical skills and an organized approach to cybersecurity lab work.

 ### Screenshots
 Insert screenshot of virtual machines running
 Insert screenshot of successful ping between systems
 Insert screenshot of scan results
 Insert screenshot of traffic captured

-### Project Folder Structure
-virtual-cyber-lab
-├── Screenshots
-├── Configs
-├── README.md
-├── lab-journal.md
-├── tools-reference.md
-├── network-diagram.png

-## Conlusion
+##  Documentation and Reporting
-Here’s a **comprehensive conclusion** you can use for your project on **setting up a functional cybersecurity lab**.
-This is appropriate for including in your README, final report, or GitHub documentation:

----
+Throughout the setup of the cybersecurity lab, thorough documentation was maintained to ensure clarity, consistency, and future reference.
+Notes, screenshots, and sample reports were created at each stage of the process, capturing tool installation, configurations, and analysis outcomes.

+A summary was also prepared to reflect key lessons learned, highlight technical challenges, and outline the skills acquired.
+All steps were documented in a structured format and organized using **GitHub** as the central platform for version control and presentation.

+This documentation supports both personal development and portfolio readiness, demonstrating practical skills and an organized approach to cybersecurity lab

-## 🔚 **Conclusion**
+##  **Conclusion**

 Setting up a functional cybersecurity lab provided a solid foundation for exploring key cybersecurity concepts, tools, and practices in a controlled, practical environment.
 This project successfully established a fully operational virtual lab using open-source and freely available tools such as **Ubuntu Virtual Machine, Wireshark, and Autopsy**, enabling hands-on experience with various aspects of threat detection, digital forensics, and network monitoring.